xadoescode/xadoescode/README.md

-- 👋 Hi, I’m @TECHH4CK
+- 👋 Hi, I’m @XA
-- 👀 I’m interested in programming :P
+- 👀 I’m interested in programming and more!
-- 🌱 I currently use Python as my default programming language
+- 🌱 I use Python as my main programming language
-- 💞️  Not into collaboration atm.
+- 💞️ Looking to collaborate with me?
+Sure!
-- 📫 Reach me at techh4ck.code@gmail.com
+- 📫 Reach me at isa@elearning.edu.my
 ---

-> **📦 I can write code in Python, HTML, CSS, JavaScript, C#**
+> **📦 I'm proficient in writing code using Python, Java, C#**

 ----